Exercise can be fun – Try these unique exercises!

 Body Combat

 This is a martial arts-inspired workout.
-Again it is set to music and each track focuses on certain martial arts.
+Again it is set to music, and each track focuses on specific martial arts.

 Burlesque

 My friend Emma does Burlesque.
-I was rather puzzled at first as I wasn’t really sure how this is a fitness activity.
+I was rather puzzled at first as I wasn’t really sure how this was a fitness activity.

-After looking more into it I can see it is.
-Essentially it is like stripping but without removing your clothes, seductive and fun dancing.
+After looking more into it, I can see it is.
+It is like stripping but without removing your clothes, seductive and fun dancing.

 Karate